How to format an ebook for publishing

 Although it is good you have a reasonable length of content, there’s really no strict rule on how big or how small your book’s content should be, especially for non fiction titles.

-It’s a no brainer, quality is still more valuable than quantity but not withstanding, be sure your book has a reasonable number of pages alongside good content.
+It’s a no brainer, quality is still more valuable than quantity but not withstanding, be sure your book has a reasonable number of pages alongside good content and justifiable pricing.

-ISBN or international standard book number helps in the documentation of your book’s titles, especially in online stores.
+ISBN or international standard book number helps in book store indexing, documentation and identification of your book’s metadata across stores.

 Publishing with Amazon gives you the option of using your own personal ISBN or an ISBN generated for your book by Amazon.